PrestaShop/docs/testing/ui-tests/how-to-execute-tests.md

 # How to execute UI Tests

-This is thoroughly explained in the [Puppeteer tests Readme file](https://github.com/PrestaShop/PrestaShop/blob/develop/tests/UI/README.md).
+This is thoroughly explained in [README](https://github.com/PrestaShop/PrestaShop/blob/develop/tests/UI/README.md) in the `tests/UI` folder.
+You'll need a working installation of PrestaShop in order to run the tests.